jlink/how-to-specify-it/docs/README.md

 to the jqwik properties since I have _not_ replicated the statistical analysis.
 I might do that later, though.

 > Hitherto we have discussed which properties can find bugs, given enough testing time.
 But it also matters how quickly a property can find a bug.
-We measured the mean time to failure across seven of the eight bugs (omitting bug #2), for every failing postcondition, (non-weak) metamorphic property, and model-based property.
-Each mean-time-to-failure was measured by testing the property 1,000 times with different random seeds, and taking the mean number of tests needed to provoke the failure.
+For seven of our eight bugs (omitting bug #2, which causes invalid test cases to be generated), and for each postcondition, metamorphic property, and model-based property that detects the bug, we found a counterexample to the property using QuickCheck 1,000 times with different random seeds, and recorded the mean number of tests needed to make that property fail for that bug.
+Note that finding a counterexample 1,000 times requires running far more than 1,000 random tests: we ran over 700,000 tests of the hardest-to-falsify property in total, in order to find a counterexample 1,000 times.
+We then averaged the mean-time-to-failure across all bugs, and all properties of the same type.
 The results are summarized below:
 >
 > |Property type|Min|Max|Mean|
 > |-------------|---|---|----|